CPAN-Security/security.metacpan.org/presentations/NOTES.md

 - With the CE mark introduction, FOSS developers may get a proper income stream for their software.
 "No, I will not put a CE mark on the release, unless you pay for the audit and the liability transfer."

 - With the requirements from these laws, we should be able to make a few assumptions and predict the following timeline
-    - The laws will force institutions to get a better-converging-on-complete picture of their software stacks, and their Open Source sependencies
+    - The laws will force institutions to get a better-converging-on-complete picture of their software stacks, and their Open Source dependencies
-        - If they don't do this, they risk fines due to requiremens in the NIS2 Directive and the Cyber Resilience Act
+        - If they don't do this, they risk fines due to requirements in the NIS2 Directive and the Cyber Resilience Act
     - The same institutions will have to make their software stacks trivially updatable (e.g. roll them into a CI/CD pipeline)
         - If they don't make it easier to apply security updates, they risk fines due to the Product Liability Directive
     - With these two assumptions in place, we can assume the following consequences